-1 Be sure to unlock the metering lever lock.
-If the metering lever is pressed or is locked, the red dot appears inside the camera mount.
+1 Be sure to unlock the meter circuit switch lock.
+If the meter circuit switch is pressed or is locked, the red dot appears inside the camera mount.
 The pre-set aperture pin, at the back end of the lens, cannot be connected to the coupling part on the camera body and the pre-set aperture will not function.

-- Remove the lens from the camera body by turning the bayonet ring of the lens to the left until the red dot on the lens coincides with the red dot on the camera mount. - 3 Mount the lens by matching the red dot of the lens to the red dot on the camera mount.
+3 Mount the lens by matching the red dot of the lens to the red dot on the camera mount.
 Turn the bayonet ring to the right and fasten.
-Before mounting, turn the bayonet ring of the lens sufficiently to the left and align the red dot and guide pin of the lens. - Attach the lens quickly in the shade.
-The film will sometimes become foggy if the lens is left unattached. - Whenever a lens is removed, be sure to put on its dust cap to protect the aperture pin. - When not in use for a long time, protect the mirror with a flange cap.
+Before mounting, turn the bayonet ring of the lens sufficiently to the left and align the red dot and guide pin of the lens.

+Attach the lens quickly in the shade.
+The film will sometimes become foggy if the lens is left unattached.

+Whenever a lens is removed, be sure to put on its dust cap to protect the aperture pin.

+• When not in use for a long time, protect the mirror with a flange cap.